Pakistan's Imran Khan equates insulting Muhammad with Holocaust denial | DW | 17.04.2021

 Khan wants to see governments take an equally harsh position on those who blaspheme against the Prophet Muhammad.

-"I call on Western governments who have outlawed any negative comment on the Holocaust to use the same standards to penalize those deliberately spreading their message of hate against Muslims by abusing our Prophet," Khan tweeted.
+"I ... call on Western governments who have outlawed any negative comment on the holocaust to use the same standards to penalise those deliberately spreading their message of hate against Muslims by abusing our Prophet," Khan tweeted.

 "We Muslims have the greatest love & respect for our Prophet," he continued.
 "We cannot tolerate any such disrespect & abuse."